 For those who would rather have a full-featured software application, Explaindio 3.0 may fit the bill.
 While the interface is more complex and the library of default media is more limited than most freemium or web-based solutions, it offers more editing control and features than its competitors.
 It’s also a standalone software, so you’ll only pay a one-time fee and won’t be dependent on the internet connection to do your editing.
 We’ve also done a detailed Explaindio review here.

 If you want to stay web-based but Animaker doesn’t seem like a good fit for you, consider trying out RawShorts.
 It’s also a freemium software for creating animations, utilizing a drag and drop interface as well as the same basic timeline and scene model that many other creator platforms have.
 Although the features offered are very similar to Animaker, it offers a different price set up and the ability to purchase downloads instead of a subscription.

-You can also read our whiteboard animation software roundup review for more options.
+You can also read our best whiteboard animation software roundup review for more options.